Jazz Handbook

 Pre-Concert Dress Rehearsal

-Please note that, unless otherwise notified, there will always be a pre-concert run through for all of the students the rehearsal day before concert performances.
-Attendance is required for all students performing on the concert.
-Refer to Substitution Policy, above.
+Please be aware that, unless stated otherwise, a pre-concert run-through will always be held for all students on the rehearsal day preceding concert performances.
+Attendance is mandatory for all students participating in the concert.
+Please refer to the Substitution Policy mentioned above.

 Pre-Concert Sectionals